Last Updated on November 8, 2022.

 - Damage or degeneration of the white matter of the brain.

-- Leukoencephalopathy is clinical sign in numerous disorders of both animals and humans, therefore does not indicate a specific relationship to an injury, disease or disorder.
+- Leukoencephalopathy is a clinical sign in numerous disorders of both animals and humans, therefore does not indicate a specific relationship to an injury, disease or disorder.

 - According to Grasser: